 In the context of SARS, close contact means having cared for or lived with someone with SARS or having direct contact with respiratory secretions or body fluids of a patient with SARS.
 Examples of close contact include kissing or hugging, sharing eating or drinking utensils, talking to someone within 3 feet, and touching someone directly.
 Close contact does not include activities like walking by a person or briefly sitting across a waiting room or office.

-In the event I get the flu and self-isolate what precautions should family members take?
+In the event I get COVID-19 and self-isolate what precautions should family members take?

-Family members should minimize contact to reduce the chance of becoming infected with all of the steps suggested above, including, primarily, maintaining a safe distance of at least one metre separation, and preventing close contact.
+Family members should minimize contact to reduce the chance of becoming infected with all of the steps suggested above, including, primarily, maintaining a safe distance of at least two meters separation, and preventing close contact.

 What are the symptoms of this novel coronavirus?